benjaminion/upgrading-ethereum-book/src/book.md

 ```

 RANDAO mixes are stored in a circular list of length [`EPOCHS_PER_HISTORICAL_VECTOR`](/part3/config/preset#epochs_per_historical_vector).
 They are used when calculating the [seed](#get_seed) for assigning beacon proposers and committees.

+The RANDAO mix for the current epoch is updated on a block-by-block basis as new RANDAO reveals come in.
+The mixes for previous epochs are the frozen RANDAO values at the end of the epoch.

 |||
 |-|-|